Measles, Mumps, Rubella and Varicella [Oka/Merck] Virus Vaccine Live, Refrigerator-stable

 Vomiting and diarrhoea

-Rash including measles or varicella like rash, viral skin rash and injection site rash
+Rash including measles or varicella like rash, viral skin rash and injection site

 Upper respiratory tract infection (URTI)